-Guests of Xcaret Park’s Festival will experience a Gala Concert, ghost stories, workshops, art exhibitions, folkloric dance, circus theater, and traditional Mexican music.
+Guests of Check PricesHotel Xcaret can attend the Eco-Park’s Festival, where they will experience a Gala Concert, ghost stories, workshops, art exhibitions, folkloric dance, circus theater, and traditional Mexican music.

 Will you be there?